 Runners, joggers, and anyone who likes to be challenged by the great outdoors will likely enjoy the freedom that a jogging stroller can provide.
 The air-filled tires and lockable front wheel encourage thrilling adventures for you and baby, but jogging strollers are also safe and comfortable for their tiny passengers.

 Some models accept car seats to keep up with families with smaller babies.
 This keeps toted tots secure during leisurely strolls and makes it incredibly easy to transition from your vehicle to your next stroll.
 But keep in mind that high-speed activity like jogging or running may be unsafe for babies under 12 months, even when using a car seat.
 Consult your pediatrician prior to first use.
 When your child is ready, he or she will grow into a five-point safety harness for top-notch security no matter what nature throws your way.

 Jogging strollers also have a deceleration brake for controlled stopping maneuvers and a parking brake that prevents unwanted movement from a standstill.
 They typically have a substantial handle, too, and can be equipped with a variety of all-weather gear so you and baby can bond through rain or shine.

-Overall, jogging strollers offer a unique way to share incredible outdoor experiences with your little one and show them the world—what better way to bond than to go adventuring together?
+Overall, jogging strollers offer a fun activity to do with your baby outside while showing them the world – what better way to bond than to go adventuring together?
 Raising a child is also time-consuming (shocker), so jogging with your baby can help you retain your exercise regimen without hiring a sitter or doing bicep curls with the groceries.

 Jogging Stroller Cons